-How to help your child adjust to the new baby
+Help your child adjust to the new baby with these tips from a mom of 3.

 “I’m excited to give birth to my second baby but I’m worried about my eldest daughter,” my best friend Joy tells me during her fifth month of pregnancy.
 She is referring to the adjustment of her 3-year-old daughter when the new baby comes.